The Science of Social Media

 It’s easy to imagine that our data is secured somewhere up in the air, far out of the reach of prying eyes, but ‘the Cloud’ is actually a euphemism for giant server farms that hold your documents and images on their physical hard drives.
 When you upload your data to the Cloud, it’s saved to these computers ready for you to download again when you need it next.
 The first part of Cloud security is down to the provider; they need to make sure that their infrastructure is secure both digitally and physically.
 To do this they encrypt critical data, employ security personnel to protect their servers, and develop digital security systems that deter, detect and counter any attempts to access private files.
 The second, and more vulnerable part of security is down to you.
 If people want your data they’ll go for it through the easiest route, and this isn’t usually by taking on the tech giants; it’s much simpler to gain access to your passwords.
 The easiest way to secure your data is to make your codes stronger, change them often and guard yourself against phishing scams.
 It never hurts to make a backup of your files, too.

-Written by Laura Mears.
-This article originally appeared in print in How It Works issue 102.
+This article was originally published in How It Works issue 102, written by Laura Mears

 For more science and technology articles, pick up the latest copy of How It Works from all good retailers or from our website now.
 If you have a tablet or smartphone, you can also download the digital version onto your iOS or Android device.
 To make sure you never miss an issue of How It Works magazine, subscribe today!